About Advanced Meter

 The new Advanced Meter technology will not have remote shut-off capabilities.
 However, by having more frequent and detailed access to your own gas usage information, you can identify sudden usage spikes that could indicate a leak or other unusual gas consumption.
 In any or all instances, if you suspect a gas leak, please contact SoCalGas® at 1-800-427-2200 immediately.

-We will upgrade nearly 6 million natural gas meters across our 20,000 mile service territory with Advanced Meters.
+We upgraded nearly 6 million natural gas meters across our 20,000 mile service territory with Advanced Meters.
 This includes all residential and most business customers.
-Installations started in late 2012 and will continue through 2017.
-You'll be notified several weeks in advance of the installation.
-See our installation schedule for more information.

 Advanced Meter Opt-Out Program